10 Total Task Chaining Examples to Enhance ABA Therapy Outcomes

 • Using prompting techniques to support learners

-• Integrating positive reinforcement to encourage progress
+• Integrating to encourage progress

 Each box represents a step in the addition process.
 Follow the arrows to see how each step builds on the previous one, guiding students through the task.